 When an RSTA has set the Passive Location Ranging Responder Measurement Support field to 1 in the Extended Capabilities element, an ISTA with dot11PassiveLocationRangingActivated equal to true may set the Passive Location Ranging field in the TB Specific Parameters field in an initial Fine Timing Measurement Request frame to 1 to request a Passive Location Ranging measurement session between the ISTA and the RSTA.

-- The RSTA sends the Passive Location Sub-variant Ranging Trigger Frame instead of the TB Sounding Sub-variant Ranging Trigger frame.
-Upon receiving of the Passive Location Sub-variant Ranging Trigger Frame, the ISTA responds with an HE Ranging NDP instead of an HE TB Ranging NDP.
+- The RSTA sends the Passive Location Ranging Sounding Sub-variant Ranging Trigger Frame instead of the Sounding Sub-variant Ranging Trigger frame.
+Upon receiving of the Passive Location Ranging Sounding Sub-variant Ranging Trigger Frame, the ISTA responds with an HE Ranging NDP instead of an HE TB Ranging NDP.
 See 11.22.6.4.10.2 (Passive Location Ranging Measurement Sounding) for further details.

-- The RSTA broadcasts two RSTA Broadcast Passive Location Measurement Report frames contain measurement data and related information.
+- The RSTA broadcasts two RSTA Broadcast Passive Location Measurement Report frames containing measurement data and related information.
 See 11.22.6.4.10.3 (TB Passive Location Ranging Measurement Reporting) for further details.

 The Passive Location Ranging exchanges occur in the scheduled Passive Location Ranging Availability windows.